Mallig/bank-tech-test/README.md

 This has been written as a practice tech test, the first review taking place after two days on the project.

+Stack:
+* Written in Javascript
+* Tested with Jasmine
+* No front end UI
+* No back end database

 ### Requirements

 * Interact with code through IRB/JS console.